 In Bunkerville they moved into a small house owned by Dad's brother, Delbert.
 The house was located on the north side of Diagonal Street, in the southwest section of Bunkerville.
 Only two rooms were completely finished.
 Dad found a job working on the construction of a section of Highway 21 near Glendale, Nevada.

+I was born 4 December 1939 in St. George, Washington County, Utah.
 I was named Laron after Laron Knight from Bunkerville a friend of my father's who was killed as a young man.
 Of course my middle name Rodney came form my father.

 We continued to live in Bunkerville even though my father had to go to Las Vegas to find work.
 He found a job delivering ice in Vegas.
 He would find a ride to Vegas and work there during the week then go back to Bunkerville on the weekends.
 While in Vegas he lived with his cousin Margaret and her husband.
 While he was in Vegas Mom and I would sometimes ride the bus to St. George to see her parents.